simont77/fakegato-history/README.md

 For the setup of Google Drive, please follow the Google Drive Quickstart for Node.js instructions from https://developers.google.com/drive/v3/web/quickstart/nodejs, except for these changes:
 * In Step 1-h the working directory should be the .homebridge directory
 * Skip Step 2 and 3
 * In step 4, use the quickstartGoogleDrive.js included with this module.
-You need to run the command from fakegato-hisory directory.
+You need to run the command from fakegato-history directory.
 Then just follow steps a to c.

 ##### Additional notes for Google Drive
-* Pay attention so that your plugin does not issue multiple addEntry calls for the same accessory at the same time (this may results in unproper behaeviour of Google Drive to the its asynchronous nature)
+* Pay attention so that your plugin does not issue multiple addEntry calls for the same accessory at the same time (this may results in improper behaviour of Google Drive to the its asynchronous nature)

 ## TODO